AsumVictor/endiAPI/GMAIL_AUTH_TROUBLESHOOTING.md

 ## Error: "535-5.7.8 Username and Password not accepted"

-This error occurs when Gmail rejects authentication credentials.
-Common causes and solutions:
+This error occurs when Gmail rejects your authentication credentials.
+Here are the most common causes and solutions:

 ### 1. Verify App Password Setup

-**Important:** Use an App Password, not the regular Gmail password.
+**Important:** You MUST use an App Password, not your regular Gmail password.

 #### Steps to Generate App Password: